miikeGit/miikeGit/README.md

 ###

 <p align="left">My name is Michael and I'm a beginner developer.
   🔧 I love exploring game development, low-level graphics, and clean, maintainable code.
-📁 Check out my repositories to see what I'm building, learning, and experimenting with.
+  📁 Check out my repositories to see what I'm building, learning, and experimenting with.</p>
-📫 Always open to collaboration or feedback — let’s build something great!</p>

 ###